Skip to main content

 LCP Breakdown

 The example below shows the average for each sub-part over the selected time period.
+In this case, the LCP element is usually text content, so TTFB and Render Delay are present.

 This is the 75th percentile and will most likely not add up to the score, as different pages will have different LCP elements.
 In that case it is best to filter by URL first for a more specific breakdown.

-LCP Sub-parts
+LCP breakdown

 • Input Delay